Frequently Asked Questions (FAQs)

 Complete information on joining VFSC can be found on our Membership page.

-- What are your skater’s goals?
+- What are my skater’s goals?

 - What do I want to get out of this experience for myself, and my skater?

-- Can I help make it a better experience for everyone by getting involved, being on the Board, and/or volunteering?
+- Can I help make it a better experience for everyone by getting involved, being on the board, and/or volunteering?